Homosexuality and Methodism: Church of North India

-The denomination, uniting different Protestants including Methodists, takes a traditional stand on human sexuality maintaining that marriage is defined heterosexually.
+The Church of North India, uniting different Protestants including Methodists, takes a traditional stand on human sexuality maintaining that marriage is defined heterosexually.
 The church opposes the criminalization of homosexuality, but also opposed the consecration of the first homosexual bishop in the Episcopal Church, the Rt.
 Rev. Gene Robinson.
 In 2009, the church both opposed the supreme court's decision to criminalize homosexuality, and also opposed same-sex marriage.

 Church of South India

 The Church of South India (CSI) is a united church representing Anglicans, Methodists, and Presbyterians.
 The CSI "is a relatively liberal Protestant church which has, since 1984, allowed women to become pastors.
 'CSI has been liberal on these issues.
 It has taken up issues of gender, dalits and landlessness.
 It has to address the issue of sexual minorities too"'.
 In 2009, the Rev. Christopher Rajkumar, speaking for the CSI, supported civil rights for gay people.
 In 2015, St. Mark's Cathedral in Bangalore hosted an event challenging homophobia where the Rev. Vincent Rajkumar affirmed his support for LGBT rights.
 The BBC has listed the CSI as being among the churches open to blessing same-gender couples.